Tincture (heraldry): Development and history

 The use of tinctures dates back to the formative period of European heraldry in the twelfth and thirteenth centuries.
 The range of tinctures and the manner of depicting and describing them has evolved over time, as new variations and practices have developed.

-The basic scheme and rules of applying the heraldic tinctures dates back to the 12th century.
-The earliest surviving coloured heraldic illustrations, from the mid-thirteenth century, show the standardized usage of two metals, five colours, and two furs.
+The earliest surviving coloured heraldic illustrations, from the mid-thirteenth century, show the use of the two metals, five colours, and two furs.
 Since that time, the great majority of heraldic art has employed these nine tinctures.

+The distinction between colours and metals is not made in many medieval heraldic treatises, including the Anglo-Norman De Heraudie, which has been dated to between 1280 and 1300 or 1341–45, the Italian Tractatus de Insigniis et Armis, published in 1358, the Tractatus de Armis, which dates from shortly after 1394, or the mid-fifteenth century Bradfer-Lawrence Roll.
+In addition, while De Heraudie and the Bradfer-Lawrence list the seven common metals and colours of contemporary heraldry, the Tractatus de Insigniis combines red and purple and omits green, and the Tractatus de Armis omits purple.

+A fourteenth-century English treatise, possibly by the same author as the Tractatus de Armis, does make the distinction between colours and metals and lists the seven in contemporary use in addition to the colour tawny, which it states is used only in France and the Holy Roman Empire.
+The Accedence of Armory, written by Gerard Legh in 1562, also distinguishes between colours and metals, listing the seven in contemporary use as well as proper, the natural colour of any animal, bird, or herb.
+Legh rejects tawny as non-existent and sanguine or murrey, a reddish-brown tincture, as a mistake for purpure.

+The tinctures are not standardised, with any shade being acceptable so long as it cannot be confused with another tincture.
+Purpure, in particular, has been depicted in a range of shades; many grants by the Tudor officer of arms Thomas Wriothesley, for example, use for purpure a reddish-purple shade which would now be described as murrey.

 Over time, variations on these basic tinctures were developed, particularly with respect to the furs.
 Authorities differ as to whether these variations should be considered separate tinctures, or merely varieties of existing ones.
 Two additional colours appeared, and were generally accepted by heraldic writers, although they remained scarce, and were eventually termed stains, from the belief that they were used to signify some dishonour on the part of the bearer.
-The practice of depicting certain charges as they appear in nature, termed proper, was established in the seventeenth century.
 Other colours have appeared occasionally since the eighteenth century, especially in continental heraldry, but their use is infrequent, and they have never been regarded as particularly heraldic, or numbered among the tinctures that form the basis of heraldic design.